ansible-collections/community.network/README.md

 [![Build Status](https://dev.azure.com/ansible/community.network/_apis/build/status/CI?branchName=main)](https://dev.azure.com/ansible/community.network/_build?definitionId=32)
 [![Codecov](https://img.shields.io/codecov/c/github/ansible-collections/community.network)](https://codecov.io/gh/ansible-collections/community.network)

 This repository contains the `community.network` Ansible Collection.
-The collection is a part of the Ansible package and includes many network modules and plugins supported by Ansible community which are not part of more specialized community collections.
+The collection is a part of the `ansible` package and includes many network modules and plugins supported by Ansible community which are not part of more specialized community collections.

 You can find [documentation for this collection on the Ansible docs site](https://docs.ansible.com/ansible/latest/collections/community/network/).